Join me!

 Growing Tips for Perfect Peppers

-There are a few things you can do to give your peppers a leg-up in the garden.
+You can do a few things to give your pepper plant a leg-up in the garden.
 Here are some quick tips!

 Water Correctly